 - Log in to the VMC.
 You should see the dashboard, with all your current integrations listed in the top left panel (Figure 1).
-Integration which are configured correctly have a green tick beside them, and incorrect configuration return an error shown in red.
+The symbol indicates a successful setup, and indicates a setup error.

 Figure 1: VMC Dashboard Integrations, with Integrations and System Settings >Integrations highlighted.

 - Go to System Settings, then click Integrations (see Figure 1) to open the Integrations homepage (Figure 2).
 Integrations with errors are indicated by .

 - Click Add Integration to open the pop-up screen (Figure 3).

 - Select rest as the Type, and enter a unique Id.
 This will be displayed in Vizlib Writeback Table so keep that in mind when you're creating it.

 - Enter your REST URL endpoint, and the Default Method you want to use.